 While no one was formally walking away, and would have dutifully continued under the right terms, lead actor David Boreanaz - already in his mid-thirties - was likely getting restless with being stuck playing a character who was supposed to be eternally about 18 years old.

-was an indirect, symbolic flipping off of extra-dimensional, evil, Powers That Be -- forces they knew they would never be able to triumph against directly.
+The final season involved an elaborate plot against major players on the world shadow stage, which was an indirect, symbolic flipping off of extra-dimensional, evil, Powers That Be -- forces they knew they would never be able to triumph against directly.
 The show ended with a final, Butch & Sundance style confrontation in "Not Fade Away", as Angel and his surviving allies about to square off against a seemingly impossible force.

 As with Buffy, had Angel managed another season there were ideas of where to go with it -- that instead were explored in a series of comic book seasons.
 Boreanaz would have finally gotten his "out" of trying to pretend he was supposed to be a much, much younger age, via a spell that would have secretly cured him of his vampirism, and left him surviving by his wits, hubris, his reputation, and a glamour to make him still seem to be what he had been.
 So, Angel and (eventually) his companions got to continue in print, while Boreanaz got to leave the fangs and scary face behind, as he went off to co-star in an even longer-running series, over on Fox: Bones.